facebookresearch/odin/README.md

 # ODIN: Out-of-Distribution Detector for Neural Networks

 This is a [PyTorch](http://pytorch.org) implementation for detecting out-of-distribution examples in neural networks.
-The method is described in the paper [Principled Detection of Out-of-Distribution Examples in Neural Networks](https://arxiv.org/abs/1706.02690) by S. Liang, [Yixuan Li](http://www.cs.cornell.edu/~yli) and [R. Srikant](https://sites.google.com/a/illinois.edu/srikant/).
+The method is described in the paper [Enhancing The Reliability of Out-of-distribution Image Detection in Neural Networks](https://arxiv.org/abs/1706.02690) by S. Liang, [Yixuan Li](www.yixuanli.net) and [R. Srikant](https://sites.google.com/a/illinois.edu/srikant/).
 The method reduces the false positive rate from the baseline 34.7% to 4.3% on the DenseNet (applied to CIFAR-10) when the true positive rate is 95%.
 <p align="center">
 <img src="./figures/original_optimal_shade.png" width="500">
 </p>